Best Travel Websites

 individual and collaborative—and those that explore travel as a topic seem to pop up daily with varying degrees of success or interest to the general audience.
 I have listed a few favorite blogs that are not just personal travelogues and travel stories, but which instead offer insightful comments and information.

-Miicro-blogs such as ubiquitous Twitter, social networking sites such as Facebook, Podcasts, and the rich multimedia Youtube Website all offer new modes for surfers to exchange links and information of interest to fellow travelers.
+Miicro-blogs such as ubiquitous Twitter, social networking sites such as Facebook, and the rich multimedia Youtube website all offer new modes for surfers to exchange links and information of interest to fellow travelers.
 Meanwhile, travel-related apps for the iPhone and other portable devices are being created either from scratch or from evergreen content reformattted for easy access.

 Travel Abroad Websites